Pacific Island Books

 Albatross, Southern Ocean sunset (Photo by Colin Monteath) (45.62K)

 Antarctic Birds: Ecological and Behavioral Approaches by David Freeland Parmalee.
 Published by University of Minnesota Press.
 ISBN 0816620008.
-Recommended retail price $39.95, our price $30.
+Recommended retail price $39.95.

 Antarctic birds have made their home in the most inhospitable environment on earth.
 In this book author David Parmalee uses his research to give us some insight into this demanding lifestyle.
 Subsidized by the National Science Foundation David led a research team to study birds that inhabit the Antarctic landscape, including unexplored areas of the Palmer Archipelago.
 Written for the ever-increasing number of educators, scientists, nd tourists who are captivated by Antarctica, Antarctic Birds is a comprehensive overview of ecological and behavioral information.
 The many tables and extensive coverage of the literature offer authoritative insights.
 Hard Cover, 203 pages.

 Mawson’s Huts: An Antarctic expedition journal by Alasdair McGregor.
 Published by Hale and Iremonger.
 ISBN 0868066532.
-Recommended retail price $26, our price $24.
+Recommended retail price $26.

 In early January 1912, a party of 18 young men landed on a small rocky peninsula on the coast of Antarctica, directly to the south of Australia.
 In doing so, they had journeyed past the edge of the then known world.
 Over the next two years they struggled against appalling winds and cold, yet managed toe explore significant tracts of the ice-bound coast and hinterland in pursuit of scientific knowledge.
 Their leader was a 30-year-old geologist from Adelaide, Dr. Douglas Mawson.
 The story of his survival after the death of two companions while far from the expedition’s base camp has justly become the stuff of legend.